- This event has passed.

 The link doesn’t appear to be working.
 You may need to go to the Zoom website (https://zoom.us) and manually enter the meeting ID and password.
 Also, wait until just a couple of minutes before the meeting is supposed to begin to try to enter the meeting.
 It will not work if you try to join the meeting, say, half an hour before it’s scheduled to begin.

 I did not receive the email with the Zoom meeting instructions.
-Please double-check the email address you enter when registering for the course as that is where the instructions will be sent.
+Please double-check the email address you enter when registering for the course as that is where the instructions will be sent (typically the afternoon before).
 You may need to add us to your email provider’s safe sender list in the event it goes to spam.
 Also, please contact us by the morning of the event if possible as generally you should have received the email the afternoon before the course offering.